ds5110/ohdsi-fall24/docs/EDA draft saj.md

 * Comprehensive Inpatient Rehabiloitation Facility

 Additional path parameters to include:
-Medication
+* Medication
-Type of therapy (physical, occupational, speech alone and in various combinations)
+* Type of therapy (physical, occupational, speech alone and in various combinations)
+* Location of therapy (care therapy, office, or home)
+* Duration of therapy (measured in visits); we may or may not break this into groups of longer term vs. shorter term